-Take your scarf and go around your house to find items that are longer than your scarf (plus) and items that are shorter than your scarf (minus).
-Draw all of the items you measured on your paper.
+Take your scarf and go around your house to find items that are longer than your scarf (= plus long que ton foulard); draw these items in the "+" column of the table.
+Find other items that are shorter than your scarf (= plus court que ton foulard); draw these items in the "-" column.